I'll pause to let those insane numbers sink in.

 What exactly is an emergency fund?

 Since the money is set aside for emergencies, which hopefully don't happen often and are not considered a regular expense, the most important thing is to put aside some money regularly.
-You have some time to build up your emergency fund, so you might be able to put aside fairly small amounts of money regularly and let it add up over time.

 What an emergency fund can do for you